 - We have put in place arrangements that allow us to extend community rehabilitation company (CRC) contracts so that we have the necessary time to get the transition to the new system right.
-We intend to use these arrangements to end contracts in spring 2021.
+We intend to use these arrangements to end contracts in June 2021.

 - We have decided to create a standalone probation area covering Greater Manchester and a revised North West area made up of Cheshire, Merseyside, Cumbria and Lancashire.
 The decision has been made in recognition of the significant caseload volumes in the original North-West region.

 - Strengthening probation, improving confidence – Government’s response to the consultation in May 2019 (in English)

 - Strengthening probation, improving confidence – Government’s response to the consultation in May 2019 (in Welsh)